pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"return-in-init"+OR+"E0101")

 ### [E0102](#E0102) (function-redefined)<a name="E0102"></a>
-%s already defined line %s
+%s already defined line %s.

 Used when a function / class / method is redefined.

 **:x: Incorrect code**